-On October 28, 2016, Bombardier announced the appointment of Daniel (Dan) Brennan as Senior Vice President, Human Resources, effective February 2017.
+On October 28, 2016, Bombardier announced the appointment of Daniel (Dan) Brennan as Senior Vice President, Human Resources.

 On November 4, 2016, Business Aircraft announced that its Global 7000 aircraft program completed the successful maiden flight of its first FTV.
 The aircraft is scheduled to enter into service in the second half of 2018.